jatincse19/Data-Science/README.md

-This repository contains the solution and progress report for data science on edx
+# This repository contains the solution and progress report for data science on edx
+# Seprate repository is created for different data science courses